levidhuyvetter/XcodeAVR/readme.md

   - Base.xctemplate ("Template" target: defines a non-concrete template to serve as a base)
     - Application.xctemplate ("AppTemplate" target: defines a concrete template for a project that blinks an LED)
   - IDEAVRPlatfromSupportCore.ideplugin ("Core" target: integration with Xcode for devices, compilers, debuggers, etc...)
-- AVR.xctoolchain (Available as a separate repository because of filesize)
+- AVR.xctoolchain (Available as a separate download because of filesize)

 ## Contributing